 Then I happened to notice that $1 coffee table I got at a recent yard sale.
 Be sure to check out how I used the top of this coffee table in my post Black Headboard Wall Shelf AND the White Headboard Shelf Coat Rack

-I know I need a top, and maybe a base to rest on the coffee table.
+The new chest need a top, and maybe a base to rest on the coffee table.
 I used a piece of plywood that I got at the Peddler’s Mall for $10.
-It was 2 ft by 8 ft, which meant it was too long for me to handle on the table saw.
+It was definitley too long for me to handle on the table saw.
 I’ve never really liked using a circular saw, until I bought this small one from Ryobi.
 It’s so incredibly easy to use.

-I grabbed a piece of scrap wood to see how it looks with a separator in between the two drawer sections
+A scrap wood was used to see how it looks with a separator in between the two drawer sections of the upcycled desk.

 .
 I cut two pieces out of the long sheet of plywood, slightly larger than the table base.
-I traced the pattern of the desk drawer sections on the plywood and cut it with my jig saw.
+The pattern of the upcycled desk drawer sections was traced on the plywood and cut it with a jig saw.
 I’ve been replacing some of my older tools, and this Ryobi jig saw was one of my most recent purchases.
 I used a small scroll blade, and my new saw worked so much better than my old saw.
 I traced the bottom onto the other square and cut it out as well.

 Whoa!
-It’s better than I imagined it would be.
+This upcycled desk project is better than I imagined it would be.
 Earlier in the day, I seriously considered scrapping this project, and worried what I was going to do for my Thrift Store Challenge!

 Notice how overspray is kept to a minimum.
 Very little paint on the drop cloth and minimal on the inside of the drawer sections.
 This is after one coat of my infamous DIY chalky paint primer.